fvcortes/TypeExtract/README.md

                                   next = nil}}}}
 ```

-In this case, the extractor will not be able to identify the repetition
+In this case, the extractor will not be able to identify the repetition.
+An example of a good classification of this type would be something like:
-and classify it as something like:

 ```lua
 list:{value:integer, next:list}